mrfdev/CMI/Resources/FAQ/cmi-luckperms-prefix.md

-# FAQ - How do I configure CMI to use LuckPerms prefix in Chat and Tab?
+# FAQ - Configuring CMI to use LuckPerms prefix in Chat and Tab

 Zrips Discord @ https://discord.gg/dDMamN4